argyle77/galaxyMaster/README.txt

 Hints:
   You may need to install the following packages:
-    build-essential, cmake, libsdl2-gfx-dev
+    build-essential, cmake, libsdl2-gfx-dev, git

   To do this in an ubuntu derivative environment, run the following command:
-    sudo aptitude install build-essential cmake libsdl2-gfx-dev
+    sudo aptitude install build-essential cmake libsdl2-gfx-dev git

 When looking at this code, keep in mind, there are two build targets.
 One of them is the PIC microcontroller on the galaxy itself.
 The other is the so- called Emulator target.
 This file gives instructions on building the emulator target.
-Emulator code is demarcated in the source files using the EMULATOR c pre-processor define, which the cmake build process activates.
-The emulator outputs the patterns to a window so that you can get a preview of the patterns without needing the galaxy hardware on hand.
-The emulator code in the source is enclosed in #ifdef EMULATOR / #endif c preprocessor directives.
-Its sort of like two overlapping programs that have a lot of common code.
+Emulator code is demarcated in the source files using the c pre-processor definition, "EMULATOR" (source enclosed in #ifdef EMULATOR / #endif), which the cmake build process automatically activates.
+It is sort of like having two overlapping programs that share a lot of common code.
+The emulator outputs the patterns to a window so that you can see a preview without needing the galaxy hardware on hand.
 I've broken the code into several files.
 Here is a manifest:

 README.txt - This file.
-The project build instructions.
+The project build instructions and the file manifest.
 CMakeLists.txt - These files contain the cmake build instructions.
 Don't worry
     about them.
 version.h.in - Totally unimportant.
-deviceConfig.h - Lots of defines for setting up the PIC hardware.
+Used for versioning. deviceConfig.h - Lots of defines for setting up the PIC hardware.
 Not important
     for writing pattern code.
 galaxyConfig.h - Definitions specific to the galaxy.
 Some convenient constants
-    and structure in here.
+    and typdefs in here.
 init.h, init.c - PIC hardware initialization functions.
 Unimportant.
 display.h, display.c - Functions to write the pattern out to the LEDs.
 You won't
     need to change any of this.
 master.c - Contains main().
 Calls the pattern generators.
-You probable won't
+You probably won't
     need to change any of this.
 patternSupport.h, patternSupport.c - Contains helper functions that are useful
     in generating patterns.
 Currently available are: